Small businesses encouraged to join B.C. Marketplace website - BC Local News

-Small businesses in B.C. have a fresh way to promote themselves, via a specialized website.
+Small businesses in the Fraser Valley and beyond have a fresh way to promote themselves, via a specialized website.

 The BC Marketplace is an online resource showcasing more than 1,500 B.C.-based businesses, and it’s free to register to be included.
 The website’s aim is to help boost small-business growth while encouraging British Columbians to buy local.

 There are dozens of various businesses already listed from within the Eastern Fraser Valley.
-Just a few of the businesses that have signed on include Twisted Sisters Bath and Body from Chilliwack, Beadifferent Canada in Hope, TEGA Organic Tea from Mission, and Bee Chic Boutique in Abbotsford.
+Just a few of the businesses that have signed on include Harrison’s own Harrison Beach HOtel and Blue Dandelion Gifts, Twisted Sisters Bath and Body from Chilliwack and Beadifferent Canada in Hope.

 The BC Marketplace was launched in April 2020 by Small Business BC (SBBC) to give immediate support to small businesses during COVID-19 when consumer shopping trends shifted online.
 With a growing number of businesses joining the online community, the BC Marketplace has become a long-term solution for B.C. businesses.